 You can put that idea to rest.
 Our Serbia road trip was full of stunning scenery, interesting history and oodles of helpful and friendly people.
-Road-tripping in Serbia is the perfect way to explore this landlocked country, either on its own or as part of a larger Balkan road trip.

-Serbia, once part of Yugoslavia, has beautiful mountains, and historic cities and as of now, remains off the tourism radar.
 It is home to the UNESCO-listed Djerdap National Park and its historic capital city, Belgrade, sits at the meeting point of two major rivers, the Sava and the Danube.

-Nikola Tesla, the famous engineer and physicist, was born here and another son of Serbia, with more recent fame, is Novak Djokovic, one of the world’s top tennis players.
+Nikola Tesla, the famous engineer and physicist, was born here, and another son of Serbia, with more recent fame, is Novak Djokovic, one of the world’s top tennis players.

 Information You’ll Find in this Serbia Road Trip Post